treyhunner/treyhunner.github.com/source/_posts/2019-03-18-making-the-most-of-the-pycon-sprints.markdown

 My sprints are often more relaxed than the conference and many of the best conversations I have during PyCon come out of the sprints.

 ### I won't be able to get enough done while I'm there

 So I have one day to work on a project that I don't really understand; what can I really get done in that time?

-If you're only planning to be at the sprints for one day, can you really expect to get up to speed quickly enough to accomplish something meaningful?
+If you're only planning to be at the sprints for one day, **can you really expect to get up to speed quickly enough to accomplish something meaningful**?

 This fear is very real for all sprint attendees.
-If you're just getting started on contributing to a new (to you) code base, you may not have a pull request merged by the end of the day.
+If you're just getting started on contributing to a new (to you) code base, **you may not have a pull request merged by the end of the day**.

-This fear is about framing: what is your goal at the sprints?
+This fear is about framing: **what is your goal at the sprints**?

 If your goal is to get a pull request merged into an open source project by the end of the day, find something minor that needs fixing in the documentation, website styling, or something else that the project maintainer agrees needs fixing.
-You can probably get a minor change fixed if you get an early start and pick a very small issue.
+You can probably **get a minor change merged** if you get an early start and pick a small issue.

 But if your goal is to make a more substantial improvement to a project you probably won't get much code merged (if any) by the end of the day.
-For bigger changes TODO
+For bigger changes, you'll likely **start your work at the sprints and continue it at home**, with help from project maintainers coming in the form of pull request comments and/or emails.

-## What to expect
+## What to expect from the sprints

+So **you are experienced enough** to attend the sprints and **the sprints aren't often very face-paced**.
+And while you may not make a big contribution in a single day, **that doesn't mean you've wasted your day** by sprinting on something smaller or sprinting on just the start of something bigger.

+But what can you really expect while attending the sprints?
+What is sprinting really like?

 ### Some projects are easier to sprint on than others